 The nurse identity has been steadily fading into the background since I quit my last job in 2016 due to workplace bullying.
 Over the last 2 years, I’ve only worked night shifts, which involves very little actual nursing work.
 I haven’t been well enough to work very much, so over those two years I was only picking up the occasional shift here and there.
 While I still have my professional knowledge base, the identification I feel with the role of nurse has really eroded.

-If nursing had been just a job for the last 15 years and a bit, then none of this would be worth a second thought.
+If nursing had been just a job for the last 15 years, none of this would be worth a second thought.
 But it wasn’t just what I did, it was a passion, it was who I was.

 When I first got sick, I would never have guessed that, in the process of identity shifts, the illness-related role identity would have risen above all others.
 It never crossed my mind that my illness identity would serve as the foundation for other meaningful identities, like blogger and writer.